merelypixels/mudplus_old/README.md

       <li> Cross-platform support and Ease of Deployment: any web-server capable of hosting a .WAR file is ready for MUD++ </li>
     </ul>
   </li>
-  <li> Includes the basic MUD++ Lib
+  <li> <b>Includes the Basic Mud++ Lib</b>
     <ul>
       <li> Provides a basis you can tailor for your own world </li>
       <li> Respects LPMud tradition while adding improvements.
 Harks back to the DeadSouls LPMudLib that was used to produce Nightmare LPMud and then countless others </li>
-      <li> Substitutes Groovy for the antiquated LPC.
+      <li> Substitutes Groovy for the antiquated LPC programming language.
 This allows creators to have modern coding tools and a much more intuitive syntax that's better for both beginners and code-gurus </li>
     </ul>
   </li>
 </ul>